mamemor2/School-Projects/Semantic_analysis.md

 #Python Exercice using Regular Expression - category identification#
 ======================================================================

 This second excercice on Python is about finding the a category for each wikipedia articles using REGEX.
 For example Jeames Dean should be flagged as an "actor".
-For that we use the REGEX librairy on Python (re) and we look for structures like " Jeames Dean is a" which would typically be followed by the type of the article.
+For that we use the REGEX librairy on Python (re) and we look for pattern like " Jeames Dean is a" which would typically be followed by the type of the article (see Hearst pattern for more info on lexico-syntaxic patterns).

 import re,string